Essential Travel Intelligence (March 2026 Update)

 - Electricity: All main beaches (Koh Touch, Long Set, Sok San, Coconut Beach) are connected to the national grid.
 Power cuts are now as rare as on the mainland.

-- 5G & Wi-Fi: 5G coverage is now active across the island's southern and western belts.
-Most resorts offer high-speed fiber-optic Wi-Fi, making Koh Rong a top destination for digital nomads in 2026.
+- Internet & Wi-Fi: Reliable 4G/LTE mobile coverage and fiber-optic Wi-Fi are active across the main hubs and resorts, making Koh Rong a top destination for digital nomads in 2026.

 Health & Safety

-- Medical Services: A modern private clinic is now operational in the Koh Touch area, capable of stabilization and minor surgeries.
-For major emergencies, Sihanoukville's international hospitals are only 40 minutes away by speed-ferry.
+- Medical Services: A modern private clinic is now operational in the Koh Touch area, capable of first aid, injury treatment, and patient stabilization before mainland transport.
+For major emergencies, Sihanoukville's hospitals are only 40 minutes away by speed-ferry.

 - Sandflies: These remain the only natural "nuisance."
 Use local coconut oil or specialized repellents sold at island pharmacies.
 DEET is often less effective than oil-based barriers.